-Biological Protection Zone (ZPB), called "Area Fuori Ravenna", established with Ministerial Decree 16/03/2004, edited by Ministerial Decree 27/09/2006, and then by Ministerial Decree 14/10/2009, to protect the biological resources of the sea and the preservation of fish species ( ).
+Biological Protection Zone (ZPB), called "Area Fuori Ravenna", established with Ministerial Decree 16/03/2004, edited by Ministerial Decree 27/09/2006, and then by Ministerial Decree 14/10/2009, to protect the biological resources of the sea and the preservation of fish species ().
 In the BPZ fishing activity is regulated, in the facilities, time and ways according to the of best protection result and increase of the resources.

-SIC-Wreck of the Paguro drilling platform (\\\\).
-The Emilia-Romagna Region established the SIC IT4070026, the only marine site in the region recognized as a site of Community interest, coinciding with the biological protection area already identified by Ministerial Decree 21.7.95 "Establishment of the Biological Protection Zone within the maritime sector of Ravenna".
+SIC-Wreck of the Paguro drilling platform ().
+The Emilia-Romagna established the SIC IT4070026, the only marine site in the region recognized as a site of Community interest, coinciding with the biological protection area already identified by Ministerial Decree 21.7.95 "Establishment of the Biological Protection Zone within the maritime sector of Ravenna".
 It's also known as the "Wreck of Paguro drilling platform" because it was created on the wreck of a platform for the extraction of methane, that was built between 1962 and 1963, and sank during esploration operations.
 The submerged wreck represent an artificial reef very different from the others because it's located on muddy bottoms, thus makes the area an attraction site for flora and fauna.

-Protected Marine Area (AMP) It's a biologic protection area with submerged barriers and artificial nests (Tecnoreef) to allow recovery of native fish species.
-The marine protected area has been defined on the base of the Coast Guard regulation (No. 63/2006); it correspond to a circular area with a radius of 0.5 nautical miles (926 m) within which navigation, transit, stopping, anchoring and fishing are banned
+Protected Marine Area (AMP) It' a protected area with submerged barriers and artificial nests (Tecnoreef) to allow recovery of native fish species.
+The marine protected area has been defined on the base of the Coast Guard regulation (No. 63/2006); it correspond to a circular area with a radius of 0.5 nautical miles (926 m) within which navigation, transit, stopping, anchoring and fishing are banned ().
+It is an artificial reef to allow the repopulation of native fish species.